 Natural mineral waters were often carbonated by nature and have dissolved appreciable amounts of salts and, in some cases, gas from the rocks and soil into their underground rivers.
-These natural waters were considered to have medicinal properties even in the earliest days of

-Greece and Rome.
-In Europe in the late 1700s it became fashionable to visit these springs and to drink and or bathe in them.
+These natural waters were considered to have medicinal properties even in the earliest days of Greece and Rome.
+In Europe in the late 1700s it became fashionable to visit these springs and bottled and sold around the world.
+The distinctive bottle design now known as Saratoga-type was designed and manufactured at the Mt.
+Vernon Glass Works of Mt.
+Vernon, N.Y., and were used at the spring water bottling works in Saratoga Springs.